Teradata/covalent/src/platform/markdown-navigator/README.md

   + Defaults to comparison by strict equality (===)
 + footer:?
 Type<any>
   + Custom component to be used as global footer
-+ copyToClipboard?: boolean
++ copyCodeToClipboard?: boolean
-  + Facilitate copying code from code snippet to the system clipboard.
+  + Display copy code button for code snippets which copies code from code snippet to the system clipboard.
-+ copyToClipboardTooltip?: string
-  + Tooltip to display on hover of the copy button.
-+ copyToCopiedClipboardTooltip?: boolean
++ copyCodeTooltips?: ICopyCodeTooltips
-  + Tooltip to display when the code snippet is copied.
+  + Tooltips to display on hover of the copy button and when the code snippet is copied.

 #### Outputs